tomrains/miscProjects/projects/conways-game-of-life/README.md

   ideas: you could just have different images display, rather than different classes

   let's think about how the logic for the javascript will work in creating the right css class. i think it would help to number the id's in order, not like i have currently.

-  -- so basically i want to toggle on and off the things.

-I would like to have long-lasting blocks be different colors.
-Maybe yellow, green, and blue, or something similar -- this would like be a pretty easy formula to write. can just tweak the existing one.
-  (okay, so how does this work

-  again, you will look at neighboring blocks
-I would also like there to be a button that you press, and it keeps going indefinitely.
+**I would also like there to be a button that you press, and it keeps going indefinitely.
   -- this would just call the function that changes colors every second, i believe. would use some stuff i've learned recently, too!

 --decent outline: just have a grid, and the outer shapes in the grid can form the outline of the conway's game of life.

+so how to do the logic of colors? would be easy to make the centers different colors ... yellow, light-green, green!

+-- i really like the idea of having a "garden", with dividers that go around to keep it as a basically 1D garden. chessboard setup basically, with a spiral walls to keep everything one square wide.

 Goal: to create a 1D version of Conway's World